Adicitus/shoutout/README.md

 Each message can have an associated Meesage Type ("MsgType", defaults to "Info"), that will be included in the log record and may be used to determine how the message is displayed in the console and which logger should handle the message.

-Messages are logged as records like this:
+By default messages are logged as Records like this:
 ````
 Info|STOICAL01|4564|[3]C:\crm-scheduler\run.ps1:39|20200623-16:30:01|String|this is a message.
 ````